 This Instant Pot apple crisp recipe is amazing!
 Tastes like copycat Cracker Barrel baked apples we love but made in less than 10 minutes total.
 Warm cinnamon apples coated with a ooey gooey brown sugar glaze your family will go crazy over for sure.
 Try this homemade pressure cooker fruit dessert this week!

 We love any kind of fruit dessert, and I love when I can make a homemade version in no time at all.
 That is where this Instant Pot apple crisp recipe comes in.
 I have used a similar recipe and have just adjusted the time to make Instant Pot applesauce too!
 I will show you how to make both of them here.
-It’s one of our favorite naturally sweet treats listed on my long list of easy Instant Pot recipes and many people asked me to make it because they loved our crockpot apple crisp so much!
+It’s one of our favorite naturally sweet treats listed on my long list of easy Instant Pot recipes!

 There is a basic recipe we love when we make homemade apple crisp.
 Depending on how soft or firm you want your apples you can just use our recipe.
 Just adjust the time according to your preference.

 Smaller green apples are best because they are a bit firmer when they are done.

 If you prefer really soft baked apples just add another minute on to this recipe.
 But I really recommend small green apples cut into thick slices for the best results.
 They sell bags of about 10 of these in most grocery stores, already bagged.